“This movement is gathering momentum every day”: Naia, Wollongong

 This movement is gathering momentum every day, and it’s inspiring to watch.
 You only have to turn on the news to know that a tide of local governments are lining up to do what their federal governments refuse to do – to look a problem in the face and start taking meaningful action to fix it.

 From Paris to Sydney, Auckland to Noosa, more than 160 million people are now represented by a local government that has stepped up and called the climate emergency for what it is, and many of them are also taking concrete steps to shift to 100% renewable energy.
 Just yesterday Launceston became the latest council to declare.
 I want Wollongong to be next!

 Locals from Helensburgh to Dapto have signed our petition, and I’m working with others to build a local group so we can fight the climate crisis today, to ensure a brighter future tomorrow.

 It’s up to us to seize this moment to make meaningful change, to demand our elected representatives tell the truth about the climate emergency and begin immediately moving away from coal.
-Will you join me and call on Wollongong Council to take this powerful first step?

 We simply don’t have time to wait for them.
 And we are not.
 We will overcome the political and corporate system that enables and protects the fossil fuel industry, and transform it – with or without them.

 Together, we – the Australian people – are sounding the alarm from the ground up.
 Already the climate revolution has begun in our communities.
 Street by street, neighbourhood by neighbourhood, city by city.

 Let’s keep the wave of action going!